Adhira-Deogade/Socket-programming/README.md

-# Client_Server-communication

-Socket programming for communication between client and server over wireless TCP/UDP protocols
+# Socket programming for communication between client and server over wireless TCP/UDP protocols

-### What is NSLookup?:
+## What is NSLookup?
 - Name server Lookup
 - Obtain domain name
 - IP address mapping
 - DNS records

+###### All the files are jupyter notebooks.
+Instead of creating pyton files, you can chose to run the notebooks as they are.

-### Perform nslookup with python script:
+## 1. Perform nslookup with python script:
 Follow the instrunctions to perform nslookup with python
 1. ```git clone https://github.com/Adhira-Deogade/Client_Server-communication.git```
 2. Copy the code in [*nslookup.ipynb*](nslookup.ipynb)